loophp/collection/docs/pages/api.rst

 intersectKeys
 ~~~~~~~~~~~~~

-Removes any keys from the original collection that are not present in the given collection.
+Removes any keys from the original collection that are not present in the given keys set.

 Interface: `Intersectkeysable`_